 Students receive credit on their Medical Student Performance Report for each successfully registered and completed Summer Early Exposure.

-Student is responsible for setting up the exposure and for ensuring all evaluations are completed and submitted to UGME.
+Student is responsible for setting up the exposure and for ensuring all student evaluations and preceptor evaluations are completed and submitted to UGME.

 You must do an exposure if you wish to do job shadowing over the summer.
 If you are registered for an exposure you are automatically covered by malpractice/liability insurance and in turn are able to do shadowing.

 The Early Exposure Program takes place annually from May 30 – August 15.

 Each Exposure must be a minimum of 10 full days (8 hour shifts).
 Days do not need to be consecutive and may be spread out throughout the summer.

 Visiting pre-clerkship students